 Your screaming baby is impossible to console, and your patience is wearing thin.
 Luckily, the baby is healthy, but this doesn’t explain the seemingly endless wails that leave you on edge and your baby miserable.

 When all of a child’s basic needs have been met and they still cry for more than three hours a day, the culprit is likely colic.
-Medical News Today claims colic affects around 20 percent of babies in their early lives.
+Here is what Mayo Clinic says about colic.

 While colic isn’t dangerous in and of itself, it exhausts parents and leads to frustration.